coreruleset/documentation/content/development/contribution_guidelines.md

 - `/capabilities`: describes capabilities of the used *Albedo* version
 - `/reflect`: used to specify the response that *Albedo* should return

-See the [Albedo documentation](https://github.com/coreruleset/albedo) fur further information on how to use `/reflect`.
+See the [Albedo documentation](https://github.com/coreruleset/albedo) for further information on how to use `/reflect`.

 ## Further Guidance on Rule Writing